The Leeds Castle Concert FAQs

 What catering facilities are available?

 You are welcome to bring a picnic, beverages and seating to the event.
 There will be catering facilities & bars on site from which you are welcome to purchase drinks and food.
-Carluccio’s hampers and lunch at the Fairfax Hall are available for pre-booked guests only and subject to availability.
+Hampers and lunch at the Castle View Restaurant (formerly the Fairfax Hall) are available for pre-booked guests only and subject to availability.

 - Tickets & bags will be checked on entry for security purposes and your purchase of tickets gives your consent to this taking place by authorised personnel.
 Any dangerous items will be removed from baggage.